ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The management of keying material for groups in ACE {{I-D.ietf-ace-key-groupcomm}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager that new members access to join the OSCORE group, and that current members can access to retrieve updated keying material.

-Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
+Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 This document also refers to the following terminology: